-Most people's pain decreases gradually after 6 to 12 weeks.
+Most people have less and less pain over the next 6 to 12 weeks.
 If pain is preventing you from caring for yourself, sleeping and/or exercising, talk to your physiotherapist or doctor.
 If your pain becomes increasingly worse or if you have pain in a new part of your body, seek medical attention immediately.